 Prepare for the sight of tight security and military checkpoints.
 Don't worry.
 This is just for precaution.

-coverage suitable for you and your travel mates.
+Buy travel insurance or travel medical insurance coverage suitable for you and your travel mates.
 With a travel insurance plan to back you financially, you can enjoy Beirut with ease.
 Enter some basic information about your trip and travelers, compare a wide variety of options, and select the plan that best matches the needs of your itinerary, budget, and destination.